skeswa/denim/README.md

 #### Module system

-As mentioned above, Esper modules will work a lot like Go modules.
-Each directory, and all of the source files within it, act a single module.
+As mentioned above, Esper modules work a lot like Go modules.
+Each directory, and all of the source files within it, act as a single module.
+This means that all source files in the same directory act sort of like one big source file.
+Additionally, from outside of an Esper module, there is not visibility into anything lacking a `pub` keyword.

 TODO(skeswa): continue noodling